rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 const p : Person = JSON.parse('"John Smith"')
 ```

-The actual run-time `p` value will be a `string`, while the type checker is now convinced it is a `Person`
+The actual run-time `p` value will be a `p:string`, while the type checker is now convinced it is a `p:Person`.
 `JSON.parse` function is declared to return `any` type.
 Using `any` bypasses type checking. `any` can be assigned to any type, here it is assigned to `Person`.

 Now, look at the top rated answer in this stackoverflow: